 You’re both in this together, so try not just to let your partner get on with everything pregnancy-related on her own.
 Pick out the pushchair together, choose some names you like, help organise the nursery, make sure she has a baby shower.

 An easy way to show that you are interested in the pregnancy is by downloading an app that tells you what to expect week by week.
 An App that Darren and I loved was Baby+.
 It’s free up to week 14, then after that, you’ll have to pay, but it’s only a couple of pounds, and it tells you everything you need to know about pregnancy that week.

 Go To The Antenatal Classes

-This one is really important.
+This one is crucial.
 If you only do one thing on this list, make sure it’s this.
-The NHS offers Antenatal classes at around 30-32 weeks and they really are very helpful and informative.
-They’ll tell you all about how to look after your baby, what to expect in labour, you’ll talk about making your birthing plan and so much more.
+The NHS offers Antenatal classes at around 30-32 weeks, and they really are beneficial and informative.
+They’ll tell you all about how to look after your baby, what to expect in labour, you’ll talk about making your birthing plan, and so much more.

 Don’t Take It Personally

 Please don’t take anything we say when we’re pregnant personally.
 We’re hormonal, tired, and in pain; we don’t mean to snap and definitely don’t mean what we say when we’re hungry.

 Also, if we turn you down for sex, please don’t be upset.
 Have another read of the symptoms above.
 Would you want to have sex when you feel like that?